tauri-apps/tauri-docs/docs/getting-started/setting-up-windows.md

 - [Yarn@v1] - Used by the Tauri team for v1
 - [pnpm] - Alternative package manager focusing on decreasing disk space and installation time

-## 3. Rustc and Cargo Package Manager&nbsp;<Icon title="control-skip-forward" color="warning"/>

-Now you need to install [Rust].
-The easiest way to do this is to use [rustup], the official installer.

-- [64-bit download link][rustup x86_64]
-- [32-bit download link][rustup i686]

-Download and install the proper variant for your computer's architecture.

 ## 4. Install WebView2

 :::tip